blakethom8/cool-mint/README.md

 # GenAI Launchpad

+With AI innovation moving beyond the speed of light, your time to develop is now more precious than ever.
+That’s why we’ve built the GenAI Launchpad – your secret weapon to shipping game-changing apps, faster.

 ## Introduction

 The GenAI Launchpad is a comprehensive, flexible, Docker-based framework designed to accelerate the development and deployment of production-ready Generative AI applications.
 It provides a solid foundation for building scalable, event-driven architectures with built-in AI pipeline support.